-- (y) if a customer's bill is derived from smart meter interval data: - (i) the index read at the end of the billing period; and - (ii) from 1 July 2012, the index read at the start of the billing period; and - (iii) the actual tariffs; and - (iv) the total amount of electricity (in kWh) or gas (in MJ) or of both consumed in each period or class of period in respect of which a relevant tariff applies to a customer.
+- (y) if a customer's bill is derived from smart meter interval data from a smart meter: - (i) the index read at the end of the billing period; and - (ii) from 1 July 2012, the index read at the start of the billing period; and

+(iii) the actual tariffs; and

+(iv) the total amount of electricity (in kWh) or gas (in MJ) or of both consumed in each period or class of period in respect of which a relevant tariff applies to a customer.

-Additional obligations in relation to the provision of metering information to customers are contained in the Electricity Metering Code.
+Additional obligations in relation to the provision of metering information to customers are contained in the Electricity Metering Code and the Gas Distribution System Code.

-2) The retailer must include amounts billed for goods and services (other than the sale and supply of energy) in a separate bill or as a separate item in an energy bill.
+(2) The retailer must include amounts billed for goods and services (other than the sale and supply of energy) in a separate bill or as a separate item in an energy bill.